doeixd/Tbbr/readme.md

 # Tbbr

-Tbbr is a Chrome extension I made for sane tab management.
+Tbbr is a Chrome extension for sane tab management.
+It's designed to keep your current work front-and-center and reduce tab clutter.
 Best used in conjunction with [Vimium C](https://github.com/gdh1995/vimium-c).

 I hacked this together and don't recommend you using this.